Projected Bayesian Spatial Factor Models: Simulation

 Finally, the posterior inference for the identifiable model parameters were assessed, specifically the regression coefficient matrix $\bbeta$ (encompassing intercepts $\bbeta_0$ and slope coefficients $\bbeta_1$) and the diagonal elements of the noise covariance matrix $\bSigma$.
 Detailed posterior summaries, including posterior means and 95\% credible intervals obtained from both the Gibbs+Post sampler and the ProjMC\textsuperscript{2} algorithm, are presented alongside the true parameter values in Table~\ref{tab: sim_infer_sum}.
-Examination of Table~\ref{tab: sim_infer_sum} reveals that the posterior inference for the regression coefficients $\bbeta$ is almost indistinguishable between the two methods.
-Both approaches yield posterior means that closely approximate the true values, and the corresponding 95\% credible intervals demonstrate comparable width and coverage.
-For the noise variance parameters (diagonal elements of $\bSigma$), the estimates derived from both algorithms are similarly accurate and closely aligned with the true values.
-Nonetheless, a consistent pattern emerges where ProjMC\textsuperscript{2} produces marginally higher posterior mean estimates for these variances compared to the Gibbs+Post sampler.
-This slight discrepancy may be attributable to the more constrained sampling space imposed in ProjMC\textsuperscript{2}; limiting the variation captured by the latent factors might necessitate attributing a slightly larger proportion of the residual variance to the noise term $\bSigma$.
-In summary, both algorithms demonstrate robust and highly comparable performance in estimating the identifiable parameters of the model.
+Examination of Table~\ref{tab: sim_infer_sum} reveals that the posterior inferences for the regression coefficients $\bbeta$ and the noise variance parameters (diagonal elements of $\bSigma$) are almost indistinguishable between the two methods.
+Both approaches yield posterior means that closely approximate the true values, and the corresponding 95\% credible intervals demonstrate almost the same width and coverage.